 Schedule your priority tasks into your calendar

 An example of this might be a goal to create a new lead magnet.
-And the tasks needed to do that are things like, creating a freebie in Canva, creating the automation in Mailerlite.
+And the tasks needed to do that are things like, creating a freebie in Canva, and creating the automation in Mailerlite.

 Also, schedule any meetings or training you have that week.

 If you have ever read Brian Tracey’s book Eat that Frog, you would be familiar with doing your biggest hardest & most important task first.

 He relates those tasks to eating a live frog, suggesting “If you have to eat a live frog at all, it doesn’t pay to sit and look at it for very long” In other words, attend to your major task first thing each morning, and don’t waste time putting it off thinking about it.

 With that in mind, schedule the important tasks in priority order at the beginning of your days each week.

 Anticipate any time slots you know won’t work